-- A. Development proposals in Worlingham must demonstrate how the identity of Worlingham is to be respected, meeting as far as possible feedback as gathered through community engagement.
-Particular attention must be shown as to how the proposals: - Demonstrate that new community facility proposals have been informed by engagement with the community and positively respond to the community's needs and aspirations as set out in the Neighbourhood Plan Objectives. - B. Development proposals for the Beccles and Worlingham Garden Neighbourhood within the Worlingham Neighbourhood Plan area must demonstrate how they will promote the local distinctiveness of Worlingham, in particular addressing the importance of: - the parish boundary.
+- A. As appropriate to their nature and size, development proposals in Worlingham must demonstrate how the identity of Worlingham is to be respected, meeting as far as possible feedback as gathered through community engagement.
+Particular attention must be shown as to how the proposals demonstrate that new community facility proposals have been informed by engagement with the community and positively respond to the community's needs and aspirations as set out in the Neighbourhood Plan Objectives. - B. Proposals for major development (as defined in the NPPF) for the Beccles and Worlingham Garden Neighbourhood within the Worlingham Neighbourhood Plan area must demonstrate how they will promote the local distinctiveness of Worlingham, in particular addressing the importance of: - the parish boundary.
 Proposals for the new development must demonstrate a strategy to effectively delineate the parish boundary and support appropriately designed, locally distinctive development in the parish of Worlingham. - meeting the design requirements of Policy WORL4; - having a clear predominance of within-curtilage parking in a mix of residential parking solutions; - a high proportion of homes having gardens of sufficient size, shape and access to sunlight for the provision of recreational benefits to the occupants; - there being a clear demarcation between public and private land; - trees forming the core of landscaping; - achieving an overall density of dwellings commensurate with an outer-suburban area type of about 30 dwellings per hectare.